icomey8/superfan/README.md

 # Superfan

-View the scores and standings for your favorite teams and sports.
+View the scores for your favorite teams and sports.

 ## Features
 - Search by league
-- View live in-game updates with a single command
+- View live in-game updates and details all within the Raycast menu.

 ## To-Do